In France, mosquitoes also transmit the Usutu virus.

 Clé et al. Medicine and Science in press.

-Our team's description of the atypical presence of facial paralysis in the first French case suggests that the extent of symptoms in Usutu virus infections is not fully known.
+Our team's description of the atypical presence of facial paralysis, which appeared in the first French case, suggests that the full range of symptoms of Usutu virus infections is not yet fully understood.

-Recent outbreaks of other arboviruses have prompted the scientific community to exercise the utmost vigilance with regard to the Usutu virus.
+The recent history of outbreaks of other arboviruses calls for the scientific community to be extremely vigilant with regard to the Usutu virus.
 Its range now extends to a large number of European countries.
-Epizootics involving avian mortality are frequent.
+Epizootics causing bird mortality are frequent.
 Genetically very different strains are circulating at the same time.
 These are all warning signs.

-Although all too rare, a few seroprevalence studies (the presence of antibodies to the virus in the blood) support the hypothesis that humans are more exposed to the risk of Usutu infection than previously thought.
+Although too few in number, a few seroprevalence studies (presence of antibodies against the virus in the blood) support the hypothesis that humans are more exposed to the risk of infection by Usutu than previously thought.

-The ConversationKnowledge of the pathophysiology of this emerging virus is currently very sketchy.
-Ongoing research is aimed in particular at gaining a better understanding of its biology and the mechanisms associated with neurological damage.
-Research work, accompanied by surveillance and prevention should be set up in France, in the areas most at risk.
+The ConversationKnowledge about the pathophysiology of this emerging virus is currently very limited.
+Ongoing research aims to better understand its biology and the mechanisms associated with neurological damage.
+Research is also being conducted, accompanied by surveillance measures and prevention should be implemented in France, in the areas most at risk.

 Yannick Simonin, Inserm researcher and lecturer in infectious disease control, University of Montpellier